pete-thompson/spotfire-visuals/README.md

 ![](/images/sankey.gif)

-A Sunburst chart shows hierachical data in a multi-level Pie chart.
+A Sunburst chart shows hierarchical data in a multi-level Pie chart.
 The chart can be configured to show all levels of the hierarchy, or to allow a user to zoom up and down the hierarchy.
 [This link](https://pete-thompson.github.io/spotfire-visuals/Test%20Harness/Tester-Sunburst.html) opens a live 'demo' using our test harness (i.e. without Spotfire).

 ![](/images/sunburst.gif)